The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: The Valiant-Vazirani Theorem Revisited

-The second component concerns the fact that we do not know the value $w$ and, therefore, in order to use the algorithm given in component 1, we need exponentially many queries to the $UNPPP$ oracle.
-The key to the solution is to realize that being wrong about the size of $w$ by a constant factor, only changes the probability of having a unique solution by another constant factor.
+The second component addresses the fact that we do not know the value $w$, and therefore, the reduction described in component 1 has an exponentially small completeness probability.
+The key idea is that having an approximating $w$ by some constant, multiplicative factor only changes the probability of having a unique solution by another constant factor.

-More explicitly, we transform our instance $I$ into a polynomial number of random instances: $I_1,I_2,...,I_l$.
-These instances are formed by choosing random sets $R_k$ again; but now, each element is taken with probability $\frac{1}{2^k}$.
+More explicitly, we transform our instance $I$ into a polynomial number of random instances: $I_0,I_1,...,I_l$.
+These instances are formed by choosing random sets $R_k$ again, but now, each element is taken with probability $\frac{1}{2^k}$.

-A similar statement to Lemma \ref{le:completeness_and_soundness} also holds here.
-To analyze the completeness of the protocol, we notice that for some $k$, $2^k \leq w \leq 2^{k+1}$.
+A similar statement to Lemma \ref{le:completeness_and_soundness} also holds here, despite the fact than now we have only $l$ instances (whereas before we had $2^l$): \begin{lemma} (Completeness) If $I \in \tnpp$, then there exists a $j\in \{0,\ldots,l\}$ for which, with probability $\Omega(1)$ over the choice of $R$, $I_j \in \unppp_{yes}$.
+(Soundness) If $I \notin \tnpp$, then all the $I_j$ are in $\unppp_{no}$. \end{lemma} \begin{proof} The soundness analysis follows from exactly the same argument as in component 1 --- see Lemma~\ref{le:completeness_and_soundness}.
+To analyze the completeness of the protocol, we notice that for some $k\in \{0,\ldots,l\}$, $2^k \leq w < 2^{k+1}$.
 Hence, for such $k$,

-Therefore, when asking the oracle $l-1$ queries, at least one of the answers will be ``yes'', with probability of at least $1/e^2$.
-The soundness analysis uses the same argument as in component 1.